1jour1vin

 About the wine:

-A beautiful clarity of crushed red berries, with dried flowers and thinly sliced oyster mushrooms on the nose.
+A beautiful clarity on the nose, with crushed red berries, dried flowers, and thinly sliced oyster mushrooms.
 Full-bodied, with layers of ripe tannins and juicy fruit.
-Notes of chocolate and nuts come through, along with hints of vanilla beans.
+Hints of chocolate and nuts come through, along with notes of vanilla beans.
 Magnificent.

 Le Figaro Wines